SanDiegoCountySheriff/RIPA/README.md

 The SQL folder also has a script for the lookup tables, along with sample data.
 It is recommended that you set up a repeatable process to update the lookup tables from California DoJ directly.

 **IIS Setup** - Set up a new web application, turn on Windows Authentication and set up your port 443/https bindings, a dev cert will suffice, unless you are setting up production.
-Make sure the application pool identity has read/write access to the database you set up in step 1.
+Make sure the application pool identity has read/write access to the database you set up in the previous step.